Panama Facts

 The Panama Canal

-The Panama Canal is an artificial 82-kilometre (51-mile) waterway that connects the Atlantic Ocean with the Pacific Ocean, cutting across the Isthmus of Panama.
+The Panama Canal is an artificial 82 kms (51-mile) waterway that connects the Atlantic Ocean with the Pacific Ocean, cutting across the Isthmus of Panama.
 It is considered one of the 7 wonders in the world.
 It serves as a maritime shortcut that saves time and costs in transporting all kinds of goods.
 The first firm effort to build an all-water route through Panama began with the French in 1880, but financial troubles and diseases made the initiative fail.
 After its independence in 1903, Panama negotiated an agreement with the United States for the construction of the Canal which the U.S. would finish on August 15, 1914 and then manage the waterway until 1999.
 The waterway is now managed by the Panama Canal Authority (ACP for its Spanish acronym), an autonomous government entity.

 Location and Map